Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 5. Habit: Sometimes, licking just becomes a habit.
 If it worked for them in the past, they might stick with it, solely because it is a memory response.
 Breaking this habit will just take consistent redirecting and patience on your part.
 Again, positive reinforcement for behaviors that aren’t licking are always a great way to help break the habit.

 6. Exploration: Dogs explore the world with their mouths.
 If they’re super curious or investigative, this can turn into excessive licking.
 Always look at what your dog is licking (if you can) to be sure it’s safe.
-Rotate toys so they feel new and even giving your dog different scents and textures to sniff and lick can help itch that curiosity scratch without excessive licking happening.
+Rotate toys so they feel new and even giving your dog different scents and textures to sniff and lick can help itch that curiosity scratch without constant licking happening.

 7. Comfort-Seeking: Licking releases endorphins, the “feel-good” hormones.
 It’s like how we might eat comfort food when we’re down.
 Providing comfort in other ways, like a cozy bed or a gentle massage, can help reduce this behavior.
 Spend quality time with your dog to provide emotional support and comfort.